Climate-based onion planting guide for Williams Lake, British Columbia

 Onions are usually tolerant enough of cool conditions that frost dates act more like planning markers than hard limits.
 In practice, timing and steady early growth matter more than avoiding every light frost.

-In Williams Lake, onions already have plenty of seasonal room when planted around April 30.
+In Williams Lake, the season is usually supportive for onions, though warmer sites still help with how comfortably they finish before fall frost around September 14.
+Local gardens do not all warm and cool at the same pace.
 In practical terms, the best spots are usually south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards are more likely to stay cooler and be less forgiving.
 For onions, warmer local sites usually help the crop get established earlier and grow a little more steadily.

 For a broader local overview, see the Williams Lake planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.